Hanorah/api/README.md

 git clone https://github.com/Hanorah/api.git
 cd book-library-api
 2. Install Dependencies
-bash
-Copy
-Edit
 npm install
 3. Run the API
-bash
-Copy
-Edit

 npm start
 By default, the API runs on http://localhost:3000

 Authentication & Authorization
 Login and Register to get a JWT token.

-Use the token in the Authorization header:

-makefile
-Copy
-Edit
-Authorization: Bearer <your-token-here>
 Role Control
 Normal users can view and add books.